delving/schemaleon/docs/storage.md

 	The complete identifier then looks like this:

-	    SCH-Photo-7hmylqu-u7w
+	    S10-7hmylqu-u7w

 When documents and media are migrated to the Schemaleon storage, they will be given identifiers according to the strategy used by the person doing the migration.

 ## Bootstrap Data

-The Schemaleon system cannot function with a completely empty database, of course, since from the start its behavior is defined by the schemas which are to be found there.
-To make a clean startup possible, the Schemaleon server has functionality built in to populate an empty database before starting.
+Schemaleon stores all of its data in the XML document database, but in order to start it needs a few things to exist in the database.
+The server has functionality built in to populate an empty database before starting to make this easy.
+While experimenting, at any time the database can be dropped and refreshed by providing new bootstrap data.

-When Schemaleon starts up, it attempts to open the **schemaleon** database after contacting the *BaseX*, but if the database is not found, it is created.
+When Schemaleon starts up, it attempts to open the **Schemaleon** database after contacting database, but if the database is not found, it is created.
 Upon creation it is also set up with a **fulltext** index and then the bootstrap data is loaded.

-Bootstrap data takes the form of a directory of XML files called **../schemaleon-data** relative to the directory where Schemaleon is started up.
-It has exact same structure as the database described above, and the documents contained are imported and indexed as-is.
-It would be a good practice to store a basic bootstrap structure in a source-control system like *Git* so that it has clear permanence.
+Bootstrap data takes the form of a directory of XML files called **~/Schemaleon/BootstrapData/** inside the  Schemaleon directory in the user's home directory.
+It has exactly same structure as the database described above, and the documents contained are imported and indexed as-is.

+	It is good practice to store a basic bootstrap structure in a source-control system like *Git* so that can be carefully managed.

-The documents that should be put into source control for **schemaleon-data** should be everything except the */primary/* and */shared/* ones:
+The documents that should be put into source control will generally be everything except the */primary/* and */shared/* directories, because they contain entered data.

+* **SchemaMap.xml** - which schemas are to be used
+* **primary**, **shared** - where to put the schemas
-* SchemaMap.xml
+* **translations** all languages
-* primary and shared schemas
-* language translations
-* initial users and groups - if they are pre-determined
+* **users** and **groups** - only if they are to be pre-determined
-* vocabularies - certainly the fixed ones
+* **vocabularies** - fixed ones, and current state of dynamic ones

-It is also possible, although not recommended, to include shared documents (to the extent that they are considered permanent) and even primary ones if they are to be included in a clean startup.

-Ultimately it would be possible to use the contents of downloadable archive shapshot of Schemaleon data as the contents of **schemaleon-data** so that the database will be initialized to contain exactly what it had when the snapshot was made, including all */shared/* and */primary/* documents.
-Needless to say if the number of documents becomes larger, bootstrapping can take some time since all documents must be indexed.
+An example can be found in the project's [test](../test/bootstrap) directory.
+If there is no

+### Start from milestone

+The bootstrapping system of Schemaleon is so straightforward that it can even be used to save the entire state of the system at some milestone moment.
+A dump can be created when the milestone is reached and then this can be used anytime as bootstrap data.
+It becomes a starting point which can be revisited, or even duplicated.

 ## Future Development